peacecorps/mapping-toolkit/README.md

 [Alice Deal Middle School's podcast] (http://dealmartini.podomatic.com/entry/2015-05-21T18_22_21-07_00) features the GIS club's experience mapping for Peace Corps communities on OSM.
 May 21, 2015.

+##Events

+##Email lists

+There are a wide variety of OSM email lists that might be of interest to Peace Corps Volunteers, staff and counterparts.
+These include the Humanitarian OpenStreetMap Team, diversity, newbies, and the general list.
+Some country groups also have their own email lists that can keep you updated on events and trainings in your Peace Corps country.
+To see the full list of the lists and to suscribe, click [here] (https://lists.openstreetmap.org/listinfo).

 ##Local OSM Communities in Peace Corps Countries

 Albania: